wadhwaDhiraj/SalesforceRecordInspector/README.md

    - History selector: Choose a specific version by timestamp and line number.
    - Ignore Nulls: Hide entries where the variable value is null.
    - New Scan: Start another scan on the current/open log.
+4. This only works for single variables, and not list or any other type of variables.

 Data display:
 - If the assignment looks like JSON, it’s parsed and shown as a structured object.